-Art and Works of Carmalita Andrews
+Art and Works of Carm Andrews

-I am an American artist from the East Coast and I have always lived near the ocean or the trees and fields of farmland and forest.
+I am an American artist from the East Coast, and I have always lived near the ocean, or the trees, and fields of farmland and forest.

 Do the things that feed your soul.